The Narcissistic Cycle of Abuse

 This is EXACTLY where you want to be so you can begin healing from emotional abuse.
 It’s your chance to clean out your space, grow stronger, and become whole again.

-A trauma bond is the addiction to your abuser.
+A trauma bond is the addiction to your abuser as a self-preservation and/or coping mechanism.

 How does trauma bonding happen?